RagusaJanna/Ultra-Power-Tycoon-Cheat-Auto-Farm-Scripts/README.md

-# Ultra-Power-Tycoon-Cheat-Auto-Farm-Scripts
-Roblox MiniGame Ultra Power Tycoon Cheat AutoFarm AutoGathering Claim All Weapons and More
+###  Roblox Ultra Power Tycoon Cheat

+# WinRar Password: xov0113

+### How to use?

+- Run a cheat after extracting files, then open a game.

+- Open Roblox and Press F9.

+### Features:

+- WalkSpeed

+- AutoGathering

+- AutoBuying

+- JumpPower

+- Disable All Lasers

+- Claim all weapons

+- MORE!